 Discipline Area Standard Units of Credit Required Verified Credits Required

 English 4 2

-Mathematics 1 4 2
+Mathematics 4 2

-Laboratory Science 2 4 2
+Laboratory Science 4 2

-History and Social Sciences 3 4 2
+History and Social Sciences 4 2

-Foreign Language 4 3
+Foreign Language 3

 Health and Physical Education 2

 Fine Arts or Career and Technical Education 1

 Economics and Personal Finance 1

 Electives 3

-Student Selected Test 5 1
+Student Selected Test 1

-Total 6 26 9
+Total 26 9

-- 1. Courses completed to satisfy this requirement shall include at least three different course selections from among: Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II. - 2.
+- Courses completed to satisfy this requirement shall include at least three different course selections from among: Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
+If taken, Algebra, Functions, and Data Analysis must be completed before Algebra II to meet this requirement. - 2.
 Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: earth sciences, biology, chemistry, or physics. - 3.
 Courses completed to satisfy this requirement shall include U.S. and Virginia History, U.S. and Virginia Government, and two courses in either world history or geography or both. - 4.
 Courses completed to satisfy this requirement shall include three years of one language or two years of two languages. - 5.
 A student may utilize additional tests for earning verified credit in computer science, technology, career or technical education, economics, or other areas as prescribed by the board in 8 VAC 20-131-110. - 6.
 Beginning with the ninth grade class of 2013-2014, students shall successfully complete one virtual course, which may be a noncredit-bearing course, or may be a course required to earn this diploma that is offered online.